sopra-fs23-group-21/sopra-fs23-group-21-server/Contribution.md

 ## Weimin Yang
 - Landlord campaign, including notifying players to campaign for landlord and confirming landlord #26
 - Deal 17 cards to each player and change the game state to the state of campaigning landlord #27
 - determine the card combition type whether it is 'bomb' #52
 - determine the card combination type whether is 'four and three' and whether it is the biggest value #53
 - determine whether the card combination is 'Chain'#55
 - exception #57

 ## Zhi Wang
 - Implement function to quit the game room. #31
 - Implement functions to continue the game after game ending #32

+## Xiong Li
+- define the card priority, resolve #19
+- define the card number, resolve #20
+- implement card suit, resolve #22
+- Create websocket and game initiation, resolve #51
+- get poker combination type, resolve #60
+- Get the current player's information, resolve #65
+- Create the game room, resolve #66
+- Implment functions to add user for a game room, resolve #67
+- Get the current player's information, resolve #65
+- Create the game room, resolve #66
+- Implement functions to add user for a game room, resolve #67
-- Implement functions to play cards(Fix Code). #34
+- Implement functions to add user for a game room, fix #67
+- Create a WebSocket controller class for synchronization, resolve #68
-- Implement functions to sync the game(Fix code:sync the game to the players in the same game room). #35
+- Implement functions to check whether the current user is already in the room, resolve #69
-- Judge whether the Poker Combination is a Three-And-One poker combination, and returns the value of any of the three cards in front of the Three-And-One. #74
+- Implement functions to monitor messages, resolve #70
+- Create a WebSocket controller class for room information synchronization, resolve #71
+- Implement functions to check whether the card combination is "Double Cards", resolve #72
-- Judge whether the Poker Combination is a Three-And-None poker combination #75
+- Implement functions to check whether the card combination is "Double Jokers", resolve #73